bghojogh/LBFGS-Vector-Transport-Free/README.md

 The code for vector transport free LBFGS quasi-Newton's optimization on the Symmetric Positive Definite Riemannian manifolds.
 This project reduces vector transport and Riemannian metric to identity and Euclidean inner product, respectively.

-## Additional notes (related codes):
+## Additional notes (related codes)

-The code of cautious LBFGS in manopt:
+The code of cautious LBFGS in manopt toolbox:
 - https://github.com/NicolasBoumal/manopt/blob/master/manopt/solvers/bfgs/rlbfgs.m

 The code of Mixest toolbox: